anuj74654-arch/Anuj_pyqt5_calculator/README.md

 #Tools Used
 # library PyQt5

-#how to make buttons in it
+#how to make buttons in it,
- by creating in a list form
+as  by creating in a list form

  #how to make that Buttons Clickable
   by using-   btn.clciked.connect